138over/scratch/decoupling-configuration-from-automation/README.md

 }
 ```

-Create an external grade script to import into the build.gradle and implement
+Create an external gradle script to import into the build.gradle and implement
 extensions to handle the mapping of external configuration to gradle configuration.
 The external script will slurp in the json configuration data.
 Again, this external
 script would be a candidate to share across projects, teams, organization